 5. Drip marketing

 Indulging in drip marketing can help your brand.
 Some industries have longer sales cycles.
-People convert, but they need more interactions and longer time than buyers of most FMCG brands.
-Drip marketing is a form of auto responding that is a part of longer sales cycles.
-They can hasten the process by sending a myriad of relevant responses including text-only emails, images, videos and other helpful information that engages the reader further.
+People convert, but they need more interactions and a longer time than buyers of most FMCG brands.
+Drip marketing is a form of auto-responding that is a part of longer sales cycles.
+They can hasten the process by sending myriad relevant responses, including text-only emails, images, videos, and other helpful information that engages the reader further.

-No matter what new technologies you include in your email campaign, it will still remain rewarding and affordable.
-It is the biggest proof of having an email strategy as a part of a digital marketing campaign.
+It will remain rewarding and affordable no matter what new technologies you include in your email campaign.
+It is the most significant proof of having an email strategy as a part of a digital marketing campaign.
 Keeping the current and upcoming trends in mind can help you lower the rate of unopened emails and increase your website CTR.
-Do not forget to use the mail tracking tools that keep a tab on which users open their emails and which ones just send them to the trash.
-Next time, you can exclude the latter ones from the list to save time and resources.
+Do not forget to use the mail tracking tools that keep a tab on which users open their emails and which send them to the trash.
+Next time, you can exclude the latter from the list to save time and resources.

 6. Omnichannel Marketing

-Email is a powerful channel for digital marketing, however, we’re reaching a point where it’s just not enough to clench sales anymore.
-Email works well on its own, however when combined with other channels, it becomes a digital marketing powerhouse.
+Email is a powerful channel for digital marketing.
+However, we’re reaching a point where it’s not enough to clench sales anymore.
+Email works well on its own; however, when combined with other channels, it becomes a digital marketing powerhouse.

 Enter the age of omnichannel marketing, where creating an immersive customer experience is what shoppers of today are looking for.
-By combining many of the tactics in this article together, and adding key channels into the mix, you can create omnichannel campaigns that automatically respond to customer behavior as they move through their purchase journey.
-This not only gives the customer more opportunities to engage with your brand, but it creates an ever-changing message that’s always relevant.
+By combining many of the tactics in this article and adding key channels into the mix, you can create omnichannel campaigns that automatically respond to customer behavior as they move through their purchase journey.
+This not only gives the customer more opportunities to engage with your brand but also creates an ever-changing message that’s always relevant.